 What is a man?
-Is a person born with an immortal soul, or do the saved put on immortality at the resurrection?
+Are all persons born with immortal souls, or do only the saved put on immortality at the resurrection?
 Is a person a three part being, an animal body with both a soul and a spirit that will live without the body?
 This is one of the most important questions of all time.
 It has more influence on our conception of our nature, our view of life in this world, and our view of life after death than any other question.

 Soul in the Old Testament is translated from nehphesh, Strong's Hebrew word #5315-"a breathing creature" A study of the way it is translated in the King James and how other translation differ greatly from the King James reveals facts that are far different that the belief of most about what the soul is, and facts that most will find upsetting.
-Nehphesh is used in the Old Testament about 870 times and is translated soul only about 473 times in the King James, but in the New International Version (2010 updated version) only 72 out about 870 times it is used; Of the 870 times Nehphesh is in the Bible, it is not translated soul 798 (of times of the 473 times soul is in the King James Version, 401 times it is removed, leaving only 72 times).
+Nehphesh is used in the Old Testament about 870 times and is translated soul only about 473 times in the King James, but in the New International Version (2010 updated version) only 72 out about 870 times it is used.

+Of the 870 times Nehphesh is in the Bible, in the New International Version: